MrHanjo/FEND_Final_NeighborhoodMap/README.md

+## About
+This project was for Udacity.

+## Quickstart
+run in GitBash
+npm install
+npm run build
+npm start

+## To the Reviewer
+ChromeVox has problems reading off the items in the drop down menu.
+Even if they are put in with Aria-Labels.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>